alexeyinkin/neural-tennis-js/README.md

 ## Things to try if I or you have time

-- Speed up the learning against another A.I player.
+- Speed up the learning against another A.I. player.
 Such a simulation does not have to run in real time for humans with redrawing players and balls.
 - `NeuralKickModel` would be fun.
 It should use another neural network to determine kick direction.
-Gradually it would learn to tick to the farthest corner from the opponent.
+Gradually it would learn to kick to the farthest corner from the opponent.
 - Allow to change the network layout at runtime.
 Allow to load networks from dumps with different layouts.
 - Experiment with activation functions as currently ReLU can produce dead neurons.
-There's a nasty workaround involving calling `MyTensorFlowLib.isTrainable()` which prevents the entire network from starting up dead but many neurons are out of play anywhere.
+There's a nasty workaround involving calling `MyTensorFlowLib.isTrainable()` which prevents the entire network from starting up dead but many neurons are out of play anyway.
 - Convert to a native app.

 ## How to Run
-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 11.0.1.

 To build the project locally, you need to install Angular: https://angular.io/guide/setup-local